AnonyMoses/odin-recipes/README.md

 # odin-recipes
 My recipe website

 This is a project to display my HTML skills.
+It will include favorite recipes.